Rocky5/Xbox-Softmodding-Tool/README.md

 	This is the default mode, supports all video mode.
   * #### Force Progressive:
 	This option will force 480p video mode even if your game doest support it.
 Note: This will make the image distorted in PAL video mode.
+  * #### Force VGA:
+	This option will force VGA video mode.
+Note: This requires a compatible monitor that support sync on green, also it may not work on v1.6 Xbox properly.
   * #### Flicker Filter:
 	Used to change the blur amount when using 480i and 576i video signals.